marionettejs/backbone.marionette/docs/marionette.collectionview.md

 The `setFilter` method modifies the `CollectionView`'s filter attribute, and renders the new `ChildrenViews` in a efficient way, instead of rendering the whole DOM structure again.
 In addiction, these changes are triggered with the `before:apply:filter` and `apply:filter` event.
+A `preventRender` option will prevent the view to be rendered.

 ```js
 var cv = new Marionette.CollectionView({